MarcBrueck/website/README.md

 # website

 This repository contains that are used to build my little website.
 You can check it out at http://mbrueckner.herokuapp.com/ The website is created using flask and is hosted via heroku.
+Flask is a python package that can easily installed using: pip install flask
 It combines a couple of projects Ive been working on.

+If you want to run it locally yourself you can download the repository and start it by executing the runwebsite.py script with: python runwebsite.py